kurianbenoy/kurianbenoy-website/_posts/2021-01-01-booksread.md

 - How to win friends and Influence People
 - High sschool English grammar and Composition
 - Good English - How to writie it
+- Make it Stick: The Science of Successful Learning https://www.goodreads.com/book/show/18770267-make-it-stick